 - Makes recommendations regarding the effectiveness of the system of corporate governance, including the board program and forward agenda for board and committee meetings, the frequency and content of meetings, the need for any special meetings, communication processes between the board and management, mandates of board committees and policies governing size and composition of the board - Assesses the performance of the board, including its committees, and monitors directors' performance.
-As part of this process, directors evaluate in writing the performance of the board and its committees, and the resulting data is analyzed by an independent outside consultant - Reviews the credentials of directors standing for re-election - Identifies and recommends to the board candidates suitable for nomination as directors, with sole authority to retain, and approve the fees of, any search firm to be used to identify director candidates - Reviews shareholder proposals and recommends to the board the response to the proposals - Advises management in the planning of the annual strategy meeting attended by directors and senior management - Reviews the amount and form of compensation of directors and, based on a report from an independent outside consultant, recommends appropriate adjustments - Reviews whether the conduct of Royal Bank's business is ethical and socially responsible - Oversees the communications policy, including processes for communicating with clients, employees, shareholders and the community - Reviews policies designed to create a positive corporate image - Reviews the policy on and budget for political donations - Reviews the charitable contributions policy and budget - Annually evaluates its effectiveness in carrying out the duties specified in its charter
+As part of this process, directors evaluate in writing the performance of the board and its committees, and the resulting data is analyzed by an independent outside consultant - Reviews the credentials of directors standing for re-election - Identifies and recommends to the board candidates suitable for nomination as directors, with sole authority to retain, and approve the fees of, any search firm to be used to identify director candidates - Reviews shareholder proposals and recommends to the board the response to the proposals - Advises management in the planning of the annual strategy meeting attended by directors and senior management - Reviews the amount and form of compensation of directors and recommends appropriate adjustments to the board, and has sole authority to retain and approve the fees of an independent outside consultant to assist in reviewing directors' compensation - Reviews whether the conduct of the bank's business is ethical and socially responsible - Oversees the communications policy, including processes for communicating with clients, employees, shareholders and the community - Reviews policies designed to create a positive corporate image - Reviews the policy on and budget for political donations - Reviews the charitable contributions policy and budget - Annually evaluates its effectiveness in carrying out the duties specified in its charter

 Members: G.A.
-Cohon, B.C.
-Louie, C.R.
-Otto, G. Saint-Pierre (Chair)
+Cohon, J.T.
+Ferguson, P. Gauthier, B.C.
+Louie, D.P.
+O'Brien (Chair), V.L.
+Young